purnachandraredddy/rick-morty-sre-app/README.md

 Hit me up!
 Open an issue on GitHub or find me on the company Slack (#rick-morty-sre-app).

 If something's broken and you need help ASAP, check the runbooks in `docs/runbooks/` first - they might have your answer.

+## Recent Updates 🚀

+Just pushed some major improvements that make this thing even more rock-solid:

+- **Fixed all the CI/CD pipeline issues** - No more failing tests!
+The GitHub Actions now run smooth as butter
+- **Upgraded to Pydantic v2** - Because staying current with dependencies is important (and the deprecation warnings were driving me nuts)
+- **Better test isolation** - Tests no longer step on each other's toes.
+Each test gets a fresh database, like a clean slate
+- **Smarter caching** - Redis is now optional for testing, so you can run tests even without it
+- **Cleaner error handling** - Fixed those pesky 404 responses that were getting mixed up

+The app is now more robust, the tests are bulletproof, and the code quality is through the roof.
+Perfect for production! 💪

 ## Thanks